Updated: Oct 19

 Naturopathic techniques are administered under the supervision of the practitioner as part of a lifestyle and wellbeing program.

 Naturopathic techniques should be used with caution, and under the strict guidance of a naturopath.
 Always consult your medical practitioner if you are unsure.
-Colonics and enemas should be avoided by people with conditions such as diverticular disease, ulcerative colitis, Crohn's disease, severe hemorrhoids, heart disease, severe anemia, abdominal hernia, gastrointestinal cancer, and intestinal tumors.
+Colonics and enemas should be avoided by people with conditions such as fatigue, diverticular disease, ulcerative colitis, Crohn's disease, severe hemorrhoids, heart disease, severe anemia, abdominal hernia, gastrointestinal cancer, and intestinal tumors.
 People who are pregnant or who have recently had colon surgery should also avoid these procedures.